 Our London studio is currently seeking talented architects (UK qualified), BIM co-ordinators, and Part 1 architectural students.
-If you’re interested in joining our London team, please send your CV and A4 samples of work in PDF format to email@example.com.
+If you are interested in joining our growing team, please send your CV and A4 samples of work in PDF format to firstname.lastname@example.org.

-EPR actively seek out the best students from a wide range of Universities including; Nottingham, Westminster, Sheffield, Greenwich and The University of Manchester.
-We are extremely proud of our Part I’s, with many candidates achieving first class honors; demonstrating exceptional design and communication skills.
+EPR actively seeks out the best students from a wide range of universities, including; Nottingham, Westminster, Sheffield, Greenwich and Manchester.
+We are extremely proud of our Part I’s, with many candidates achieving first class honours; demonstrating exceptional design and communication skills.

 Each year we attend end of year crits and workshops to establish relationships with students and studio tutors alike.
 Interviews with all prospective candidates take place in May / June with a start date in August to allow an overlap with the outgoing students.
 This creates opportunities to share experiences, benefit from in-house mentoring and gain extensive computer training.

-Below are examples of our current Part I’s portfolio work.
+Below are examples of our current Part I’s and Part II's portfolio work.